Autonomous systems – digital twin

-The number of control and regulatory tasks taken over by embedded systems is huge, and is one of the reasons why autonomous systems are facing great challenges.
-In order to solve given tasks, embedded systems decide themselves at runtime with which other systems they will enter into networks, and in which they will only participate temporarily.
-As soon as systems dynamically extend their capabilities through the integration of third-party components, we speak of ecosystems.
-To be a part of these, autonomous systems need more than just data.
-The challenges lie in the combination of services.
-The solution are digital twins as a universally usable communication interface, which must work both across devices and across manufacturers.
-Digital twins must be able to describe themselves and the data and services offered, and must possess the ability to identify and select services required from other digital twins and use them to create their own networks.
-To realize this, there is an increasing need to employ task-oriented interfaces, which for instance define the goal of an action, but not how this action is to be executed.
+The number of control and regulating tasks performed by embedded systems is huge, which is one of the reasons why autonomous systems face great challenges.
+In order to solve given tasks, embedded systems decide at runtime with which other systems they will form systems of systems and in which they will participate only temporarily.
+As soon as systems dynamically expand their capabilities by integrating third-party components, they are referred to as ecosystems.
+To be part of these, autonomous systems need more than just data, for the challenges lie in the combination of services.

-Fraunhofer IESE is active in several areas to develop the concept of digital twins.
-Together with 14 other partners from the area of production technology, the institute is developing concepts and solutions in the context of the project BaSys 4.0 to realize digital twins as virtual middleware for digital production.
+Fraunhofer IESE is active in several areas to develop the concept of the Digital Twins.
+Together with 14 other partners from the field of production technology, the institute is developing concepts and solutions in the project BaSys 4.0 to realize Digital Twins as virtual middleware for digital production.

-More information about digital twins in autonomous systems can be found in our information booklet [in German].
+More information about Digital Twins in autonomous systems can be found in our information booklet [in German].